vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

-19 / The So-called ‘Jaunpur Stone Inscription of ¯Iśvaravarman’ 383
+19 / The So-called ‘Jaunpur Stone Inscription of Īśvaravarman’ 383

-The inscription had been ascribed to ¯Iśvaravarman, on account of the fact that he is the only king mentioned by name in the fragment.
-When we collate our reconstruction with the Haraha Inscription, it appears that a similar pattern underlies both praśastis and that it is highly unlikely that ¯Iśvaravarman was the last king mentioned, a conclusion also reached by Sircar 1964, though on other grounds.
-7 Both praśastis, however, are independent compositions and it is impossible to say which one of them is the older, although the Haraha Inscription seems to be slightly more ornate, having e.g. two maṅgala verses (the second one apparently drawing inspiration from the Ks.emeśvara Temple, the object of the inscription) against one in the Jaunpur InscriptioṇIn the underlying pattern two verses are reserved for Harivarman and Adityavarman ¯ in both inscriptions; ¯Iśvaravarman has three verses in the Haraha Inscription and three or two in the Jaunpur one, depending on whether one assigns verse 8 to him or to his son ¯IśānavarmaṇThe latter possibility is the most likely, in view of the explicit mention of the ‘lion throne’, which we also encounter in the Haraha Inscription verse 13.
-In the Haraha Inscription ¯Iśānavarman has five verses dedicated solely to him, whereas in the sixth his son S¯uryavarman is introduced.
-The pattern we conjecture in the Jaunpur Inscription gives to ¯Iśānavarman at least five verses, while it remains unclear whether a son is introduced in verses 12 or 13.
-The Jaunpur inscription may therefore have belonged to either ¯Iśānavarman or to one of his successors.
+The inscription had been ascribed to Īśvaravarman, on account of the fact that he is the only king mentioned by name in the fragment.
+When we collate our reconstruction with the Haraha Inscription, it appears that a similar pattern underlies both praśastis and that it is highly unlikely that Īśvaravarman was the last king mentioned, a conclusion also reached by Sircar 1964, though on other grounds.
+7 Both praśastis, however, are independent compositions and it is impossible to say which one of them is the older, although the Haraha Inscription seems to be slightly more ornate, having e.g. two maṅgala verses (the second one apparently drawing inspiration from the Ks.emeśvara Temple, the object of the inscription) against one in the Jaunpur InscriptioṇIn the underlying pattern two verses are reserved for Harivarman and Adityavarman ¯ in both inscriptions; Īśvaravarman has three verses in the Haraha Inscription and three or two in the Jaunpur one, depending on whether one assigns verse 8 to him or to his son ĪśānavarmaṇThe latter possibility is the most likely, in view of the explicit mention of the ‘lion throne’, which we also encounter in the Haraha Inscription verse 13.
+In the Haraha Inscription Īśānavarman has five verses dedicated solely to him, whereas in the sixth his son Sūryavarman is introduced.
+The pattern we conjecture in the Jaunpur Inscription gives to Īśānavarman at least five verses, while it remains unclear whether a son is introduced in verses 12 or 13.
+The Jaunpur inscription may therefore have belonged to either Īśānavarman or to one of his successors.

 An edition of the thus reconstructed text of the inscription is presented be low, which is followed by my translatioṇIn the footnotes to this translation the parallel verses of the Haraha Inscription are given together with my translation thereof.